duncombe-noaa/ioos.github.io/website-install.md

 The website will initially rely on Hugo for creation and deployment.
 The top level document appears in both the GitHub `README.md` and the website's `index.html`.
-The way this is accomplished is to symlink the `README.md` to `index.md` in the content subdirectory that Hugo expects.
-Thus Hugo creates `index.html` in public, while the same document still appears in the GitHub repository.
+This is accomplished is by symlinking `README.md` to `index.md` in the `content/` subdirectory that Hugo expects.
+Thus Hugo creates `index.html` in `public/`, while the same document still appears in the GitHub repository.
 The generation scripts (`generation.sh` and `update.sh`) and Windows users need to be aware of the symlink so that they preserve it and the relationship between the files.